-First Martyrs is of outstanding significance for its central liturgical planning; the first such example in the country.
+Of outstanding significance for its central liturgical planning; the first such example in the country.
 Externally, the neo-Romanesque design is unremarkable, fitting discreetly into the street scene.
 Internally, a boldly cantilevered dome sits over the central altar.
-The latter belongs to a sensitive 1970s re-ordering, carried out by the son of the original architect.
-Significant furnishings include a statue of St John Bosco, by Eric Gill.
+The latter belongs to a sensitive 1970s reordering, carried out by the son of the original architect.
+Significant furnishings include a statue of St John Bosco by Eric Gill.

 Architect: J.H.
 Langtry-Langton